Don’t Judge a Book by Its Cover

 There are so many that come to mind but the one that stands out is also the most poignant and it began with a question.
 One of the ladies asked me how I would view her if she applied to Pulse Secure as a candidate following her release from prison.
 I replied: You may have committed a felony for which you are serving time but I do not consider you a felon.
 You did an act but that does not define who you are.

 Her question made me realize the fears these women have about being able to succeed following their release.
 What labels and barriers will they face?
 These are legitimate concerns.
-As a business leader, it was a call to action and one of the reasons I accepted the opportunity to speak with Televerde at the 2019 Conscious Capitalism Conference.
 It’s important for their stories to be heard so we can end the stigma associated with individuals with criminal backgrounds and give qualified women and men a second chance in the workforce.

 All of these women continue to have a profound personal impact on my life.
 As I said, on the surface this book club may appear as though I am doing them a favor.
 But the reality is, they are doing me a favor.